algolia/devcon-connectors-flow/README.md

 ## Stay in the know
 Want to get the latest updates on these APIs and access the beta?
 [Sign up for our beta program](https://forms.gle/Ei3AUDgpbu8QaHtFA) and we'll let you know when it's ready!

+## Release timeframe
+We are aiming to have the Connector & Flow APIs available at the end of 2022.